SofiaSorokina/DialectFairnessMetrics/README.md

 And lines 4 to 6 show how many tweets in the summary came from which dialect, as well as the percentage of those tweets compared to the dataset and compared to the summary.

-## Not polished explanation of a project below
+## Not polished explanation of other files
 ## Just ignore it for now
 There are three datasets which contain tweets with dialects from African-American(AA), Hispanic(H), and White (WH).
 A summary of all those tweets is generated with a summarization bot and then the summary is evaluated on its representation of all three dialects.